microsoft/cortana-samples/README.md

 ## Cortana Skills Kit

 Currently Cortana skills are built on top of the Microsoft Bot Framework.
-As such, majority of Bot Framework samples can be used to create Cortana skills.
+As such, the majority of Bot Framework samples can be used to create Cortana skills.
 Here are some places to find samples:

 * [Cortana Skills Samples - Build 2017](https://github.com/Microsoft/Cortana-Skills-Samples-Build-2017) - These are samples from the presentations on Cortana Skills at the Microsoft Build 2017 conference.
 * [BotBuilder-Samples](https://github.com/Microsoft/BotBuilder-Samples)